shanemmattner/ESP32-C3_Rust_Tutorials/Tutorials/p0-output/README.md

 Espressif's Rust implementation for the `ESP-idf` that uses [Rust's STD support](https://esp-rs.github.io/book/overview/using-the-standard-library.html)

 ## Singleton

 <b>Singleton</b>: software design pattern that restricts the instantiation of a class to one object.

-Why have a Singleton for peripherals?
+>Why have a Singleton for peripherals?
-There are two important factors in play here:
+>There are two important factors in play here:

-"
-- Because we are using a singleton, there is only one way or place to obtain a SerialPort structure
+>- Because we are using a singleton, there is only one way or place to obtain a SerialPort structure
-- To call the read_speed() method, we must have ownership or a reference to a SerialPort structure
+>- To call the read_speed() method, we must have ownership or a reference to a SerialPort structure

-These two factors put together means that it is only possible to access the hardware if we have appropriately satisfied the borrow checker, meaning that at no point do we have multiple mutable references to the same hardware!
+>These two factors put together means that it is only possible to access the hardware if we have appropriately satisfied the borrow checker, meaning that at no point do we have multiple mutable references to the same hardware!
-"

 ## Delays
 Note that we will need to use different delays depending on how long we want to delay for: